top of page

 As part of our long trip, which ends with the Paris Olympics, we decided to include another segment of daily treks in France as a form of physical preparation for the Olympics (they say an athlete should be at their peak performance when participating in the Olympics).
 So, we took this seriously :) Just kidding…

-The French alps
+Two hikers in The French alps (Selfie photo)

 At first, I thought we would hike in Parc Écrins, which is closer to Grenoble, but I couldn’t find a private house in the area, so we extended our search to the village of Guillestre, which is actually closer to Queyras Park.
 It turns out that its scenery is no less beautiful than its national park counterpart.